 NOTE for all indications: No dosage adjustment is required for patients with renal impairment or for patients with hepatic insufficiency of non-biliary origin and without cholestasis.

-Use in children and adolescents: The safety and efficacy of Valpres have not been established in children and adolescents (below the age of 18 years).
+Use in children and adolescents: The safety and efficacy of Diovan have not been established in children and adolescents (below the age of 18 years).

-Method of administration: Film-coated tablets: Valpres may be taken independently of a meal and should be administered with water.
+Method of administration: Film-coated tablets: Diovan may be taken independently of a meal and should be administered with water.

-Valsartan is unlikely to be removed by hemodialysis.
+Valsartan is unlikely to be removed by haemodialysis.

-Known hypersensitivity to valsartan or to any of the excipients of Valpres.
+Known hypersensitivity to valsartan or to any of the excipients of Diovan.

-Concomitant use of angiotensin receptor antagonists (ARBs) - including Valpres - or of angiotensin-converting-enzyme inhibitors (ACEIs) with aliskiren in patients with Type 2 diabetes (see Dual blockade of the Renin-Angiotensin-System (RAS) with ARBs, ACEIs, or aliskiren under Interactions).
+Concomitant use of angiotensin receptor antagonists (ARBs) - including Diovan - or of angiotensin-converting-enzyme inhibitors (ACEIs) with aliskiren in patients with Type 2 diabetes (see Dual blockade of the RAS under INTERACTIONS).

-Patients with sodium- and/or volume-depletion: In severely sodium-depleted and/or volume-depleted patients, such as those receiving high doses of diuretics, symptomatic hypotension may occur in rare cases after initiation of therapy with Valpres.
-Sodium and/or volume depletion should be corrected before starting treatment with Valpres, for example by reducing the diuretic dose.
+Patients with sodium- and/or volume-depletion: In severely sodium-depleted and/or volume-depleted patients, such as those receiving high doses of diuretics, symptomatic hypotension may occur in rare cases after initiation of therapy with Diovan.
+Sodium and/or volume depletion should be corrected before starting treatment with Diovan, for example by reducing the diuretic dose.